James Dinkins: U.S. Customs and Homeland Security (1986–2010)

 Dinkins began his career with the federal government in 1986, interning with the US Customs Service as a co-operative education program student.
 In 1989, he became a special agent at the US Customs San Francisco office responsible for investigating money laundering, drug and weapons smuggling, and cyber crimes.
-In 1996 he transferred to the Office of the Special Agent in Charge in Detroit, Michigan, where he was promoted to Assistant Special Agent in Charge.
+In 1996, he transferred to the Office of the Special Agent in Charge in Detroit, Michigan, where he was promoted to Assistant Special Agent in Charge.

-Following the 2002 establishment of the Department of Homeland Security and Immigration and Customs Enforcement (ICE), in 2004 Dinkins was promoted to chief of Cornerstone and Financial Investigation Programs at ICE headquarters, developing initiatives to fight financial crimes in the US.
+Following the 2002 establishment of the Department of Homeland Security and Immigration and Customs Enforcement (ICE), in 2004, Dinkins was promoted to chief of Cornerstone and Financial Investigation Programs at ICE headquarters, developing initiatives to fight financial crimes in the US.
 He is one of the creators of the program, which was launched in 2004 as a way for law enforcement to reach out to the financial industry to share strategic information related to financial crimes and money laundering trends.
-In 2006, he became Special Agent in Charge of the Baltimore field office, and became Special Agent in Charge of the Washington, DC field office 2008.
+In 2006, he became Special Agent in Charge of the Baltimore field office, and became Special Agent in Charge of the Washington, DC field office in 2008.